-Third-the workers are becoming less conscious.
 Fourth-because the ownership and control of the wealth of this nation are drifting into the hands of a very small minority.
-Thomas G. Sherman declares that 200,000 persons, or less than one per cent. of our population, control 70 per cent. of the wealth of the nation.
-It was concentration of ownership and control that caused Rome to tumble. was concentration of ownership and control of the land under feudalism in the hands of the Church and the feudal nobility, that caused the downfall of that system and the rise of capitalism upon its
+Thomas G. Sherman declares that 200,000 persons, or less than one per wealth of the nation.
+It was concentration of ownership and control that caused Rome to tumble.
+It land under feudalism in the hands of the Church and the feudal nobility, that caused the downfall of that system and the rise of capitalism upon its